 By replaying your users’ sessions, you can often find common behavior patterns.
 This might not be obvious from one or two sessions, but if you do it for a dozen or more users, you’ll recognize them easily.

 For example, if 6 out of 10 users stumble around when it comes to finding your “Checkout” button, it probably means you need to make some changes to it.

 4. Any specific issues your customers identify

-During the course of your interviews and surveys, you customers will likely identify some specific bottlenecks in their user experience.
-This might be something as simple as a missing “remember me” button on the login page, or something as glaring as a malware on the payments page.
+During the course of your interviews and surveys, your customers will likely identify some specific bottlenecks in their user experience.
+This might be something as simple as a missing “remember me” button on the login page, or something as glaring as malware on the payments page.